-- 2.14.
-When a new director is appointed, he or she undertakes an induction program which includes information about Qube's strategies, objectives and values as well as Qube's governance framework, including its policies, codes, guidelines and Charters of the Board and its Committees.
-In addition, the induction pack contains a detailed presentation on Qube, its business, structure and management, as well as minutes of past Board and Committee meetings. - 2.15.
+2.14.
+When a new director is appointed, he or she undertakes an induction program which includes information about Qube's strategies, objectives and values as well as Qube's governance framework including its policies, codes, guidelines and Charters of the Board and its Committees.
+In addition, the induction pack contains a detailed presentation on Qube, its

+- business, structure and management, as well as minutes of past Board and Committee meetings. - 2.15.
 The program also covers Qube's business operations as well as meetings with key senior management personnel.
 At this time, directors are also introduced to the senior executive team and receive a briefing in relation to meeting arrangements and the culture and values of Qube.
 New directors are also encouraged to undertake site tours of key business locations. - 2.16.
-Qube recognises the importance of providing continuing professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively, as well as to enhance their knowledge of the Qube Group and the industries in which it operates.
-As part of the Board's on-going development program, directors attend an annual off-site planning and strategy session which includes briefings on current and future projects. - 2.17.
+Qube recognises the importance of providing continuing professional development opportunities to directors to enable them to maintain the skills and knowledge needed to perform their role as directors effectively, as well as to enhance their knowledge of the Qube Group and the industries in which it operates.
+As part of the Board's on-going development program, directors attend an annual off-site planning and strategy session. - 2.17.
 In addition, all directors have on-going access to information with respect to Qube's business operations and to members of senior management through Board presentations, strategic discussions and site visits. - 2.18.
-Several Board and Committee meetings each year are also held at operational locations.
+Several Board and SHS Committee meetings each year are held at operational locations.
 These typically include site visits to interact with operational management personnel aimed at supplementing the Board's knowledge and understanding of Qube's operations.
-The members of the SHSC agreed during the Reporting Period a schedule of external site visits each member must attend (subject to any COVID-19-related restrictions) each year.
-Other directors are encouraged to undertake site visits at other times and management works with directors to facilitate such visits.
+Directors are encouraged to undertake site visits at other times and management works with directors to facilitate such visits. - 2.19.

-- 2.19.
 Additionally, Qube facilitates directors attending training seminars in relation to important legal, ethical and regulatory issues including corporate governance, anti-bribery/corruption, competition and ESG and cyber security developments. - 2.20.
-At least annually the NRC, in combination with the Board and Committee performance review, assesses whether any existing directors should undertake professional development.
+At least annually, the NRC, in combination with the Board and Committee performance review, assesses whether any existing directors should undertake professional development.